 The sequel begins a year after its predecessor.
-The confusing mise-en-scène isn’t quite sure if the setting is today or sometime in the 1970s: the TVs play vintage broadcasts, the radio blares Alice Cooper, but there are computers and modern cars in the background.
+The confusing mise-en-scène isn’t quite sure if the setting is today or sometime in the 1970s: the TVs play vintage broadcasts, and the radio blares Alice Cooper, but there are computers and modern cars in the background.
 Regardless, Laurie now lives a rock-n-roll lifestyle with her friend and fellow Myers victim Annie (Danielle Harris), in the home of Annie’s father, Sheriff Lee Brackett (Brad Dourif).
-Meanwhile, Michael wanders about, sporting a thick beard and killing the occasional dog for a fresh meatsnack.
+Meanwhile, Michael wanders about, sporting a thick beard and killing the occasional dog for a fresh meat snack.
 Both Laurie and Michael have the same haunting dreams about Sheri Moon Zombie in a white gown, so it comes as no surprise when the new book by psychologist-turned-diva Dr. Loomis (Malcolm McDowell) reveals that they’re brother and sister.
 By the time Laurie discovers this, Michael’s back, and the body count has already reached the mid-teens.

 You won’t really mind when the bodies start to pile up because Zombie has done such an exceedingly wonderful job of making his characters despicable people.
 Even Laurie has become a reckless party girl who’s nothing more than a walking cliché, and by the Psycho rip-off finale, you’ll care even less about her fate.
 Save for some inspired casting—Margot Kidder plays a shrink; Chris Hardwick and ‘Weird Al’ Yankovic have an admittedly chuckle-worthy cameo together—the movie inspires nothing more than grinding teeth.